 Your payments will begin on the income start date and are guaranteed to continue for the Annuitant’s lifetime.
 However, if the Annuitant dies before receiving total annuity payments at least equal to the purchase price, the difference will be paid to the named beneficiary in a lump sum.

 An optional feature in which you elect a lesser initial income amount upfront with annual increases for inflation.

 How Do Deferred Income Annuities Compare?

 |Long-Term Care Help||Yes||Yes||Yes||No||No|

 What Do My Beneficiaries Receive When I Die?

-If the owner of a Deferred Income Annuity dies before annuitizing the contract, the annuity’s balance will be provided to beneficiaries.
-If the owner dies after receiving payments, the beneficiaries may or may not receive a death benefit depending on the payout selected by the owner.
+If a Deferred Income Annuity owner dies before annuitizing the contract, the annuity’s balance will be provided to beneficiaries.
+If the owner dies after receiving payments, the beneficiaries may or may not receive a death benefit depending on the payout the owner selects.

-Helpful tip: If you want to leave money to your beneficiaries, life insurance might be a better option for you.
+Helpful tip: Life insurance might be a better option if you want to leave money to your beneficiaries.
 In some cases, you don’t need to take a medical exam.
-Use our tool to shop life insurance quotes online, free of charge.
+Instead, use our tool to shop for life insurance quotes online, free of charge.
 Coverage starts at $9.37 per month.